Ben Gleib: 2020 United States presidential campaign

 On May 13, 2019, Gleib announced his candidacy for President of the United States on Twitter.
 Shortly thereafter, Cenk Uygur of The Young Turks interviewed Gleib.
-He was also interviewed by Larry King on Politicking with Larry King, and by Hannah Jewell of The Washington Post.
+He was also interviewed by Larry King on Politicking with Larry King, by Hannah Jewell of The Washington Post, by Stuart Varney on FOX Business Network, by Tomi Lahren on Fox Nation, and on NowThis.

-On August 21, 2019, at the annual AFL-CIO convention at Prairie Meadows Hotel in Altoona, Gleib was the final speaker out of all 2020 Democratic candidates who spoke.
-However, Gleib struggled to finance his campaign, raising less than $70,000 through all of 2019.
-Accordingly, on December 30, 2019, Gleib ended his campaign.
+Gleib campaigned over the course of seven months in thirteen states and territories.
+On August 21, 2019, at the annual AFL-CIO convention at Prairie Meadows Hotel in Altoona, he was the final speaker out of all 2020 Democratic candidates who spoke.
+However, Gleib was unable to garner significant mainstream media attention or financing, raising less than $70,000 through all of 2019.
+Despite media and financial struggles, Gleib's campaign finished as the 29th highest fundraising Democratic campaign out of over 200 campaigns.
+Additionally, his campaign's online donations were exclusively from first-time donors and represented all 50 U.S. states.

+Gleib was on the ballot for the New Hampshire primary.
+On December 30, 2019, Gleib ended his campaign.

 Nowhere Comedy Club

-In response to the COVID-19 pandemic that left many comedians out of work, Gleib started the Nowhere Comedy Club with fellow comedian Steve Hofstetter.
+In response to the COVID-19 pandemic that left many comedians out of work, Gleib started the world's first entirely digital comedy club, Nowhere Comedy Club, with fellow comedian Steve Hofstetter as co-founder.
 Unlike other virtual venues, Nowhere encouraged audiences to keep their video and audio active during Zoom sessions so that performers could see and hear the audience's laughter.
+As a result, Nowhere Comedy Club mimicked being at a live venue in-person.

 Within a few months, Nowhere had sold over 10,000 tickets to livestreamed comedy events.
-Comedians including Jackie Fabulous, Sean Patton, Jay Jurden, Josh Johnson, Nikki Glaser, and Christian Finnegan all performed at Nowhere during the first year of operation.
-Gleib has indicated his intention to continue exploring virtual opportunities for Nowhere even as lockdowns and other COVID-19 restrictions are lifted in the United States and other countries.
+Comedians including Sarah Silverman, Bill Burr, Mike Birbiglia, John Cleese, Nikki Glaser, Christian Finnegan, Natasha Leggero, Todd Barry, Judah Friedlander, Jackie Fabulous, Sean Patton, Jay Jurden, Josh Johnson, and the Sklar brothers have all performed at Nowhere.
+Nowhere was covered in multiple profiles in The New York Times, as well as Fast Company.
+The interrobang also named Nowhere as the #3 innovator that changed comedy in 2020.